sul-dlss-labs/OCFL-Tools/README.md

 # Make a (deduplicated) copy of that 3rd file in version 3.
 ocfl.copy_file('my_content/a_third_file.txt', 'my_content/a_copy_of_third_file.txt', 3)

-# or if you don't realize that file is already present, this also works:
+# or if you don't want to deduplicate the file, this also works:
 ocfl.add_file('my_content/a_copy_of_third_file.txt', 'checksum_cccccccccccc', 3)

 # Delete a file from version 3.